enhance-dev/enhance.dev/app/docs/md/elements/state/attributes.md

   - Keyword and enumerated attributes in the HTML spec: https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#keywords-and-enumerated-attributes
 ---

-[Attributes](https://developer.mozilla.org/en-US/docs/Glossary/Attribute) allow developers to configure the behaviour of HTML elements.
+[Attributes](https://developer.mozilla.org/en-US/docs/Glossary/Attribute) allow developers to configure the behavior of HTML elements.
 This is also true for Enhance Elements (and [for HTML custom elements in general](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#responding_to_attribute_changes)).
 Attributes can be used to pass basic units of data, which you can then leverage and respond to within your element.

 ## Author attributes